jeffersoncechinel/task-forker/README.md

 PHP Task Forker

-It depends on pcntl extension.
+It depends on PHP pcntl extension.